-State Senator Tom Umberg is a retired U.S. Army Colonel, former federal criminal prosecutor, three term state legislator, small business owner and Deputy Drug Czar for President Clinton.
+State Senator Thomas J. Umberg is the Chair of the Senate’s Judiciary Committee.
+He is a retired U.S. Army Colonel, former federal criminal prosecutor, four-term state legislator, small business owner, and was the Deputy Drug Czar for President Clinton.

-As a federal criminal prosecutor, Senator Umberg had a 100% conviction rate, trying numerous white collar, civil rights and gang cases.
+As a federal and military prosecutor, Senator Umberg prosecuted numerous white collar, civil rights, murder, and sexual assault crimes.
 He successfully tried over 100 cases to verdict or judgment.

-Senator Umberg served three terms in the State Assembly, Umberg representing central Orange County.
-He worked across party lines, authoring 76 laws and bringing more than $563 million in funds to Orange County.
+Senator Umberg also served three terms in the State Assembly, representing central Orange County.
+During this time, he worked across party lines, authored 76 laws, and brought more than $563 million in funds to Orange County.